Boris Hoppek

 Boris Hoppek (born 1970, in Kreuztal) is a German contemporary artist based in Barcelona.
 His artistic roots lie in graffiti, but today his work spans painting, photography, video, sculpture and installation art.
 His work has been used in advertising campaigns as well.

 Hoppek's trademark is a symmetric oval, which appears in most of his work either alone or in a constellation of three, thus forming a face.
 He is the creator of The C'Mons, a fictional rock band at the centre of a viral marketing campaign for the fourth-generation Opel Corsa car.
 In 2010 he was named as one of the leading figures in urban art by Patrick Nguyen in his book Beyond the Street.

 Early life

 Boris Hoppek was born in the small village of Kreuztal, Germany, in 1970.
 He grew up in what he describes as a "hippie community", where he tried marijuana before he could walk and frequently skipped school.
-Already at the age of eleven he got his first computer, a VIC-20, and as teenager he took up photography and videomaking.
+At the age of eleven, Hoppek got his first computer, a VIC-20.
+As teenager he took up photography and videomaking.
 Hoppek studied to be a tracer and successfully escaped the military draft in Germany by dodging the medical examinations.
 After being rejected from the Kunstakademie Düsseldorf, Hoppek instead turned to street art.